Frequently Asked Questions

 If I’ve received one of the limited phone calls with my Song, how does that work?
 What if I’m too nervous to talk to Max?

-The first several hundred people who buy either the full or half songs will be getting a call from me.
 Make sure to include a functioning cell phone number with your song if you are one of the limited amount of people to be a part of this; some time after I’m done with the songs, I’ll call everyone on my list to make sure you got ‘em and to say hi!
 If I miss you, I’ll leave you a voicemail.
 We’ll contact you after that with an opportunity for you to call my phone.
 International customers will have to wait until that opportunity is provided, and then you can call me and we’ll chat!
 Note that I’m a very neurotic man and I guarantee that I’m just as awkward as you so don’t worry about talking to me,- it’ll be fun!
 If you really feel too weird or don’t care about it, feel free to just not pick up the phone and then don’t get in touch when prompted!
+One thing I’ll note is that the calls take much longer to complete than the songs themselves….you can imagine having a decent little interaction with thousands of people over the phone is a pretty difficult process.
+So try to look at the songs as the “icing” on the cake of the whole thing.
+They’ll come when they come.

 What is the process of buying a song like?
 Where do I write what I want it to be about?
 What if something happens and I want to change my song info?
 How can I check the status of the song and how will I know when it’s done?